curl_multi_socket_action

 Get the timeout time by setting the CURLMOPT_TIMERFUNCTION(3) option

 with curl_multi_setopt(3).
-Your application will then get called with
+Your application then gets called with

 information on how long to wait for socket actions at most before doing the